 I had received a message from Jacob informing me of his plans to return to Gilgit the following day armed with a 60 day visa extension.
-The news was well received, we could continue with our original plan with no time constraints and this meant we would also get back out on the bikes, I had almost forgotten that we were travelling by bicycle.
-In the meantime I had treated myself to the full monty, a hair cut and a cut throat shave at the local barbers, who, for £1.56, did an exemplary job, I felt like a new man, it was just a shame that due to religion and the social structure, you just don’t see many women in Pakistan.
-I enjoyed a relaxing coffee fuelled morning.
-It just so happened that the guest house we were staying at provided ground coffee and to my amazement, a cafetiere, albeit a cafetiere in pieces that I had to reassemble, but the cafiene infusion was worth it.
-I had been carrying fresh coffee bags that I had acquired in France but you simply can’t beat a cafetiere coffee in the morning.
+The news was well received, we could continue our original plan with no time constraints and this meant we would also get back out on the bikes, I had almost forgotten that we were travelling by bicycle.
+In the meantime I had treated myself to the full-monty, a hair cut and a cut throat shave at the local barbers, who, for £1.56, did an exemplary job, I felt like a new man.
+That morning I enjoyed a relaxing coffee fuelled morning.
+It just so happened that the guest house we were staying at provided ground coffee and to my amazement, a cafetiere, albeit a cafetiere in pieces that I had to reassemble, but the caffeine infusion was worth it.
+I had been carrying fresh coffee bags that I had acquired in France but you simply can’t beat a fresh cafetiere coffee in the morning.
 If only I had some ASDA Extra Special Guatemalan Arabica.
 One can only wish, the bitter Pakistani equivalent had to suffice.

 A short while later I was elated to see a familiar face pop around the corner.
-I was greeted with a big hug followed by “I am so happy to see you man!“, the sweaty weekend in the capital with his new follower had been some experience.
+I was greeted with a big hug followed by “I am so happy to see you man!”
+The sweaty weekend in the capital with his new follower had been quite the experience.
 We both shared our stories, it felt like we had spent weeks apart.
-I was relieved to learn that, putting my digestive complications aside, I had probably pulled the long straw but more importantly we were back together and keen to get going.
+I was relieved to learn that, putting my digestive complications aside, I had probably pulled the longer straw but more importantly we were back together and keen to get going.

-We cycled throughout the afternoon until we came to a police check point in Telichi, we routinely entered our details and signed the standard tourist log book but were advised to spend the night as the next section to Astore, our next destination, would take atleast five hours.
+We cycled throughout the afternoon until we came to a police check point in Telichi, we routinely entered our details and signed the standard, tattered tourist log book but were advised to spend the night here as the next section of road to Astore, our next destination, would take at least five hours.
 Telichi was an extremely small village that resembled nothing more than service station with a small shop, two restaurants and a motel.
-We camped in the grounds of one restaurant that had a great view of the distant mountain, Nanga Partbat. we drank tea and devoured yet another course of mixed vegetable curry and naan as the sunset.
-We sat until dark and marvelled at the start night sky, another cloudless view of the Milky Way.
+We camped in the grounds of one restaurant that had a great view of the distant mountain, Nanga Partbat.
+We drank tea and devoured yet another course of mixed vegetable curry and naan as the sun set.
+We sat until dark and marvelled at the stary night sky, another divine, cloudless view of the Milky Way.

 In the morning we packed up camp and rode on.
 We left the Karakoram Highway to make our way through a steep sided valley to Astore, a small town nestled in the Astore Valley.
 The road followed the fast flowing torrents of the Astore River upstream but was brutally steep and largely in very poor condition.
-Sections had deteriorated to gravel and sand, not an ideal when climbing steepest gradients we had experienced so far on the tour, and doing so in the scortching midday heat.
-The road hugged tightly to the rock with long drops down to the raging river below, crystal clear glacial rivers flowing from smaller streams and joining the Astore River, teasing us with its tantalisingly fresh water.
+Sections had deteriorated to gravel and sand, not an ideal when climbing the steepest gradients we had experienced so far on the tour, and doing so in the scorching, midday heat.
+The road hugged tightly to the rock with long drops down to the raging river below, crystal clear glacial rivers flowed from smaller streams to join the Astore River, we were teased by the tantalisingly fresh, cool water.

 Our progress was extremely slow and after four hours we had only managed 20 kilometres.
 We powered our tired legs on trail mix and the last remaining cold, leathery poratha at a roadside tea shop.
-The road never let up, we threw everything we could muster at it and, in hind sight, perhaps reluctantly refusing a lift off a local who was ferrying his calf in the trailer of his tractor.
+The road never relented, we threw everything we could muster at it.
+In hind sight, we had perhaps reluctantly refused a lift from a local who was ferrying his calf in the trailer of his tractor.
 I usually see myself as the positive member of a team, keeping spirits high and motivating others.
-Unfortunately, this road beat these attributes out of me “This is a joke!“, I shouted as we rounded a corner, met with a relentless climb at a gradient where my speedometer couldn’t calculate how slow I was pedalling and displayed 0.0 kmph, I roared in frustration each time we reached a crest, legs screaming.
+Unfortunately, this road beat these attributes out of me “This is a joke!”
+I shouted as we rounded a corner, met with a relentless climb at a gradient where my speedometer couldn’t calculate how slow I was pedalling and dismally displayed 0.0 kilometres per hour.
+I roared with frustration each time we reached a crest, legs screaming.
 The road finally eased off and the scenery shifted from harsh, steep sided crags to gentle terraces populated with evergreen trees that gave it an almost alpine feel as we rode into the Astore Valley.
-My legs were thankful for the break from climbing and it was then when I realised that my outbursts were uncessessary and out of character.
+My legs were thankful for the break from climbing and it was then when I realised that my outbursts were so unnecessary and out of character.
 It doesn’t matter how emotional you get, the route is not going to get any easier, it’s best to keep your head down, keep pedalling and succumb to road.

-After a gruelling ride that felt more like a six hour interval training session in a sauna we finally reached Astore, a small, busy town on the side of a valley.
-Roads through the centre were so steep that we resorted to pushing our bikes, with the unexpected but appreciated help of the locals.
-We checked into the Dreamland Hotel and made ourselves comfortable, had a luke-warm shower and handwashed my sweaty cycling clothes.
-We found a local restaurant that served a gritty saag with naan and demolished a couple of courses while, as is now customary, entertained the inquisitive locals by answering the standard set of interview style questions.
-Back at the Hotel we unpacked, agreed to stay for two nights and therefore made ourselves at home.
-It doesn’t take long for a hotel room occupied by tired, sweaty cycle tourers to become more of a bomb site.
+After a gruelling ride that felt more like a six hour interval training session in a sauna, we finally reached Astore, a small, busy town on the side of a valley.
+Roads through the centre were so steep that we resorted to push our bikes, with the unexpected but appreciated help of the locals.
+We checked into the Dreamland Hotel and made ourselves comfortable, enjoyed a luke-warm shower and hand-washed my sweaty, grimy cycling clothes.
+We found a local restaurant that served an unpleasantly gritty saag with naan, we demolished a couple of courses while, as is now customary, entertained the inquisitive locals by answering the standard set of interview style questions.
+Back at the Hotel we unpacked, negotiated the cost of a two night stay and made ourselves at home.
+It doesn’t take long for a hotel room occupied by tired cycle tourers to become more of a bomb site.